Simple Swaps for Greener Music Festivals

 - Invest in personal ashtrays and cigarette bins.

-- Avoid glitter (even ‘biodegradable ones’ often contain microplastics).
+- Avoid glitter (even ‘biodegradable ones’ contain microplastics).

 - Stick to marked paths and camp in approved areas.